30 Awesome Origami Crafts for Kids

 3. Origami Bird Magnets

-Who says Origami can’t be functional?
+Who says Origami crafts for kids can’t be functional?
 These bird magnets prove otherwise!
 Make them in different colors and let them hold memos, photos or whatever catches your heart’s fancy!

 Have fun with your friends by making these funky Origami jumping frogs from It’s Always Autumn!
 Make them in different colors and see whose frog can jump the farthest!

-Whether you have a real dog at home or not, this cute little Origami Dog from My Crafts is a must make!
-This is particularly easy for kids or beginners to Origami.
+Whether you have a real dog at home or not, this cute little Origami Dog from My Crafts is a must-make!
+This is probably the easiest in this list of Origami crafts for kids!

 Not a dog person?
 Never mind, you can make Origami cats too!
 Fat Mum Slim has a detailed tutorial to make cute and colorful little kitties – all out of paper!

 Who doesn’t love bunnies?
 With their little tails and floppy ears, rabbits are universally adored.
-Which is why, these Origami rabbits from Tinker Lab are a must make – without having to wait for Easter!
+This is why these Origami rabbits from Tinker Lab are a must-make – without having to wait for Easter!

 All kids like to pretend that they’re princes or princesses, slaying dragons and rescuing the kingdom!
 Build on this interest with some fun Origami crafts based on fictional characters and more!